bensk/CS9/readme.md

 ## Topics
-This semester will be using Python, a powerful and popular programming language.
-Using Python, we will explore key topics in Computer Science including:
+This semester we will be usingSNAP, a visual, drag-and-drop programming language.
+It is accessible on the web at http://snap.berkeley.edu/ and Python, a powerful and popular programming language.
+We will explore key topics in Computer Science including:

 * Algorithms
 * Loops